ssb22/lexconvert/README.md

 : Cepstral's British English SSML phoneset

 cheetah
 : Allophone codes for the 1983 "Cheetah Sweet Talker" SP0256-based hardware add-on for ZX Spectrum and BBC Micro home computers.
 The conversion from phonemes to allophones might need tweaking.
+Set the `CHEETAH_SYM` environment variable to see the mnemonic symbols from the instruction sheet (not actually used by the system).

 cmu
 : format of the US-English Carnegie Mellon University Pronouncing Dictionary, contributed by Jan Weiss